bsugg/Project2/Tuesday.md

 As mentioned previously, the original data set contains 58 possible predictor variables and 1 response variable.
-We will add 1 additional response variable for “Popularity” during the import process below in case this is something we wish to also predict. *Popularity* will be defined as any article that is shared at least 1,400 times.
+We will add 1 additional response variable for “Popularity” during the import process that will be a binary value of 0 (Non-Popular) or 1 (Popular). *Popular* will be defined as any article that is shared at least 1,400 times on social networks.

 The provided predictor variables have a wide range of characteristics they represent.
 A listing of some of the primary variables to consider